SN 2025adpq: A Type Ia supernova in a collisional ring formed during a major galaxy merger: Discussion

 \subsection{Comparison to SN Ia Environments}

 Type Ia supernovae occur across a broad range of host galaxies and environments \citep{Sullivan2006,Lampeitl2010,Pan2014,Senzel2025,Ruppin2025}, but their rate is closely tied to stellar mass and to a wide delay time distribution that extends from hundreds of Myr to several Gyr \citep{Totani2008,Maoz2012,Maoz2012rev}.
 The identification of SN 2025adpq's host galaxy (G1) as a massive elliptical is consistent with the broader population.
 Instead, its peculiarity is that the supernova lies in a star forming structure at an offset of 11.4 kpc from G1.
 We have identified the structure as a dynamically produced collisional ring where both old and young populations coexist.
 The location of SN 2025adpq along the ring suggests a simple interpretation that is consistent with the delay time expectations for Type Ia progenitors.
 The collisionally driven pressure wave both triggered star formation and swept out pre-existing disk stars into the expanding ring \citep[e.g.,][]{HernquistWeil1993,AppletonStruckMarcell1996,Renaud2018}.
 The Calcium H and K absorption observed in the ring demonstrates that an old population of stars formed pre-collision are present along the structure.
+Moreover, the inferred lightcurve properties of the supernova (\S \ref{sec:lcfit}), in particular the low stretch $x_1$\,$\approx$\,$-0.8$, have been previously linked to older systems \citep[see][]{Nicolas2021}.